FedEx is upgrading its tech for a holiday season in pandemic times

 FedEx says the humans who used to do the work of these robots have been moved over to other, less repetitive positions.
 In general, the company says, the goal of its new automation initiatives is not to reduce the need to employ humans but rather to to turn the most rote tasks over to machines.

-“The short answer is, we will continue to hire more people,” said Rebecca Young, vice president for advanced technology and innovation.
+“The short answer is, we will continue to hire more people,” said Rebecca Yeung, vice president for advanced technology and innovation.
 “As you’ve seen in the news, we just can’t hire fast enough.”

 Souped-up scanning